koheimiya/checkpoint/README.md

             return 1
     else:
         raise ValueError(f'{(n, k)}')

+    # Return function that produces a value instead of the value itself.
     return run_task

-# Build the task graph to compute the return value of choose(6, 3)
+# Build the task graph to compute `choose(6, 3)`
-# and greedily consume it with `concurrent.futures.ProcessPoolExecutor` (i.e., in parallel as far as possible).
+# and greedily consume it with `concurrent.futures.ProcessPoolExecutor`
+# (i.e., as parallel as possible).
 # The cache is stored at `$CP_CACHE_DIR/checkpoint/{module_name}.{function_name}/...`
 # and reused whenever available.
 ans = choose(6, 3).run()